How Everything Design Works: Engagement Models, Process, and What to Expect

 Retainer Engagements

-For brands that need continued strategic and execution support after a launch, we offer retainer arrangements.
-DWIH has been on retainer with us for four years.
-Progcap has done 18+ projects with us.
-These aren't subscription queues.
-They're ongoing partnerships where we remain the brand team on call, handling whatever comes next.
+For brands that need continued strategic and execution support after a launch, retainer arrangements are available.
+Some clients have been on retainer for four or more years.
+Others have completed 18 or more individual projects across a multi-year relationship.
+These are not subscription queues.
+They are ongoing partnerships where the same team remains the brand partner for whatever comes next.

 The Diagnostic Sprint